 Open the primary media file and select Compare Alternate Media under the Switch Pro File menu.
 Alternate Media Files are listed under the View menu after opening.
 Select Alternate Media Display to compare the files.
 Split View displays the selected alternate media file in a split, overlapping window with a sliding bar.
 Difference View displays the pixel difference between your primary media and the selected alternate media file.
 The videos are composited into a single black and white signal.
 Differences between the two videos will appear as highlights on a black backdrop.

 AJA Kona 4, Kona 3G, T-TAP, Io 4K, and Io XT have been qualified in Switch.
 Connected devices are displayed under the View menu.
-Switch 3.0 adds Blackmagic capture cards and devices using their SDK.
+All Blackmagic capture cards and devices are supported according to Blackmagic Design’s SDK.

 External Preview requires a Switch Pro license and has the option to output VANC data to external monitor via SDI.